-Whenever the richest person in the globe is mentioned, our minds flash to the western world.
-We think of the likes of John D Rockfeller, in past history and Bill Gates in current history.
+Whenever we think of the richest man of all time, our minds flash to the western world.
+We think of the likes of John D Rockefeller, in past history and Bill Gates in current history.
 It occurs to virtually nobody that anything “world richest” could come from Africa.
-However, this long-standing belief has been proven wrong by the discovery of the man called Mansa Musa, one time emperor of the empire of Mali (1312–1337).
+However, this long-standing belief has been proven wrong by the discovery of the man called Mansa Musa I, one-time emperor of the empire of Mali (1312–1337).

 His real name is Musa Keita but adopted the name “Mansa” which means ‘king of kings or emperor”, when he became the ruler of the Malian empire, after the death of his predecessor, Abu-Bakr II in 1312.

 The richest man of all times was born in Mali in the Keita dynasty.
 History is unable to trace the exact date of his birth.
 His grandfather was Abu-Bakr Keita whose brother Sundiata Keita was recorded in oral history as the founder of the Malian Empire.
 Neither did Mansa Musa’s grandfather ascend the throne nor his father, Faga Laye was of any significance in the history of Mali.
 However, Musa came to power through a tradition of appointing a deputy when a king goes on his pilgrimage to Mecca or some other endeavors.
 Thus he ascended the throne when his predecessor never returned from a quest to reach the extremity of the ocean that encircles the earth.

 It also wasn’t clear how many wives and children Mansa Musa I has but his only mentioned spouse and heir was Inari Kunate and Maghan I respectively.